4the1appdevs/anikit/README.md

 ## TODO

  * some kits doesn't work in js or webgl context, including:
-   - not working
+   - not working - these animations use css shadow and filter which are not supported by WebGL.
      - blur
      - blur-in / blur-out ( in webgl )
      - float
-     - rush-xxx, rush-xxx-in ( not work in webgl )

 ## LICENSE